Blockchain, Machine Learning, and AI meet Law Firm Management: How to dramatically improve your speed, efficiency, and productivity

 Let’s start with blockchain.
 At its root, combining blockchain with law firm management is all about security.
 Blockchain is a system in which records of transactions are maintained across several computers linked in a peer-to-peer network in order to establish immutability, unparalleled security, and transparency.

-Thanks to Blockchain, attorneys can now securely record, transact, and authenticate many types of legal matters, including:
+Thanks to Blockchain, attorneys can now securely record, transact, and authenticate many types of legal matters.
+These include:

 - Intelligent Contracts: a decentralized ledger of documents and agreements with version histories and amendments that cannot be modified or faked.

-- Land Registry: the future of title searches will be more efficient and accurate when public blockchain ledgers replace current databases, allowing everyone instant access to ownership records.
+- Land Registry: the future of title searches will be more efficient and accurate when public blockchain ledgers replace current databases.
+This will allow everyone instant access to ownership records.

 These examples reflect just a few ways in which blockchain can be incorporated into law firm management.
-The complete list of functionality is virtually endless.
+Indeed, the complete list of functionality is virtually endless.
 After all, immutability, security, and transparency are the shared foundations of almost every tenet of every legal practice area.

 Applying Algorithms: Artificial Intelligence and Machine Learning